-The Spring 2018 Iron Ring Ceremony will be on:
+The Fall 2018 Iron Ring Ceremony will be held on Tuesday, November 13th at 10am.

 How do I register for the Iron Ring ceremony